-I'd like to introduce you to some countryside walks in the area, rambles which have become favourites of ours, since my husband and I moved here in the early 1980s.
 I'll also take you along on exciting new routes that I am sure will make our favourites list in the future.
+This way, we can share all of these wonderful memories together!

 We are lucky to live in one of the four counties in the East of England known as fen country: Cambridgeshire, Lincolnshire, Norfolk and Suffolk.

-The Great Fen Project will eventually join up Holme Fen and Woodwalton Fen, to create a new nature reserve.
-One of the oldest reserves in England is Wicken Fen, run by the National Trust.
+The vision for The Great Fen Project is that it will eventually join up Holme Fen and Woodwalton Fen, to create a new nature reserve for the benefit of both people and wildlife.

 Areas next to the Rivers Ouse and Nene are deliberately flooded when necessary.
 This washland provides habitat for large quantities of wildfowl and wading birds in the winter months, while protecting towns and farmland from excessive water.

-If you are looking for wildlife and nature in Cambridgeshire, these are both ideal locations, as you have every chance of seeing a species for the first time.
+If you are looking for wildlife and nature, these are both ideal locations, as you have every chance of seeing a species for the first time.
 In the bird world we call these Lifers, and I have had this experience on three occasions...

 It is such a thrill when I can add such experiences to my "Bird List".